Tsavo East National Park

 Lions have a mane that grows around their neck, the mane is used to protect the male when they are fighting for territories.

-In Tsavo East National Park we a kind of lions that don’t have the mane, they are called the mane-less lions.
+In Tsavo East National Park we have a kind of lions that don’t have the mane, they are called the mane-less lions.
 People believe that they don’t have the mane because of the hush weather conditions of Tsavo, these kinds of mane-less lions are the kind of lions that killed a total of 135 railways construction workers in Tsavo West National Park they famous known as man-eaters of Tsavo.

 Leopards are not very friendly like the cheetahs, they are very hostile animals, they spend most of their time on trees and come down only to hunt or drink water.
 They use the trees to look for their prey, once they have seen the prey; they come down stock and kill it.
 The powerful jaws and neck help them to kill drag the prey to the nearby tree.
 The claws help them to climb trees carrying their carcasses.

-Buffalos are wild animals that look like a domestic cow, however, don’t try to come close to them because they are very hostile animals and can gore you until you are dead.
+Buffalos are wild animals that look like a domestic cows, however, don’t try to come close to them because they are very hostile animals and can gore you until you are dead.
 They are always in groups of about two hundred, they are good browsers.
 One lion can’t kill a full-grown buffalo.
 All buffalos are not very active during the day because they are short-sighted, they become very active during the night.
 During the day they can use smell to identify the predators that could be around them.

-Attractions in Tsavo East National Park
+Hilora’s in the Tsavo East National Park

 Have you been to the world’s largest lava flow?
 The largest lava flow in the world is called the Yatta Plateau, it is found here in Kenya, covers over about three hundred Kilometers(300KM), from the ground it rises to about one hundred meters (100m), it starts from Oldoyo Sabuk around Nairobi.
 If you are new to this place you could be asking yourself what activities you can do in this Park.